dbbs-lab/bsb-core/docs/getting-started/top-level-guide.rst

 The configuration object contains only the description of the model, not its implementation (python code) nor its data (stored in the storage object).
-It can therefore be stored in a separate file (usually Json or Yaml) that can be easily interpreted by BSB.
+It can therefore be stored in a separate file (usually Json or Yaml) that can be easily interpreted by the BSB.

 What is next?
 =============